 Anyways, they WERE better.
 They were just like Auntie Anne's only you can eat them right out of the oven.
 So hot that you burn your fingers.
-Plus they take less than two hours to make.
-Can't beat that.

-It starts out with some dough.
+It all starts with some dough...

 You must roll them thin.
 Very thin.
 The more Auntie Anne-ish you want them to be, the thinner you will roll them.